 If you run a sleep clinic, you know your billing process is far from simple.
 Unlike other medical specialties, sleep medicine has unique coding and documentation hurdles that can make getting paid an uphill battle.
 From complex polysomnography codes to securing prior authorizations, small errors can lead to significant revenue delays and denials.
 Understanding these common challenges is the first step toward building a healthier revenue cycle for your practice.

-The Complexity of G-Codes and Polysomnography
+Untangling Complex G-Codes and Polysomnography

 Billing for sleep studies isn’t as straightforward as choosing a standard E/M code.
 Polysomnography (PSG) and home sleep apnea tests (HSATs) have specific CPT and G-codes with strict rules about how they can be used.
 For example, billing often depends on the study’s duration and the specific parameters monitored, like respiratory effort and oxygen saturation.
 This level of detail requires a deep understanding of sleep medicine terminology and payer-specific guidelines.
 Without specialized expertise, your team can easily make mistakes that lead to claim rejections and delayed payments.

-High Denial Rates and Documentation Demands
+Dealing with High Denial Rates and Documentation Demands

 Sleep clinics often face high claim denial rates, frequently due to insufficient documentation.
 Insurance companies have stringent requirements for proving the medical necessity of a sleep study.
 Your records must contain detailed consultation notes, a physician’s order, and a final report that justify the procedure.
 If any piece is missing or doesn’t meet the payer’s criteria, the claim will likely be denied.
 Managing these documentation requirements and appealing denials can consume a massive amount of your staff’s time, pulling them away from patient care.